cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    *Inject*.
 You should see activity in the graphs and the Flowlet counters increment.

 #.
 Run a MapReduce program against this data by click on the *Process* button in the left
-   sidebar of the CDAP Console, select *PurchaseHistoryWorkflow_PurchaseHistoryBuilder*, and click the *Start* button.
+   sidebar of the CDAP UI, select *PurchaseHistoryWorkflow_PurchaseHistoryBuilder*, and click the *Start* button.
 This will launch an additional container and a MapReduce job in YARN.
 After it starts you should see the Map and Reduce progress bars complete.
    Failures at this stage are often due to YARN MapReduce misconfiguration or a lack of